No new deaths in district due to COVID-19, but number of cases rise

 Henry County has had 488 hospitalizations since the pandemic began, followed by Franklin County with 308, Martinsville at 190 and Patrick County with 139.

-Henry County had 85 new cases, Franklin County had 58, there were 20 in Patrick County and 17 in Martinsville.
+Franklin County had 65 new cases, Henry County had 59, there were 19 in Patrick County and 19 in Martinsville.

-The 7-day average number of new daily cases reported per 100,000 population statewide is 170, Martinsville is at 108, Henry County is 96, Franklin County 95, and Patrick County is at 92.
+The 7-day average number of new daily cases reported per 100,000 population statewide is 171, Martinsville is at 109, Henry County is 99, Patrick County 94, and Franklin County is at 89.

 In the state, 67% of the population is fully vaccinated.
 Martinsville is at 55%, Henry County is 48%, Franklin County 47%, and Patrick County 40%.